akxen/dispatch-api-docs/website/docs/tutorials/running-a-model.md

 ## Summary
-This tutorial demonstrates the basic functionality of the NEMDE API.
+This tutorial demonstrates the basic functionality of the Dispatch API.
 Two key components have been introduced: the ability to interact with historical case files, and methods that facilitate interaction with an online queue.
-Future tutorials will discuss how to modify case files, perform scenario analyses, and also introduce more advanced workflows using additional NEMDE API features.
+Future tutorials will discuss how to modify case files, perform scenario analyses, and also introduce more advanced workflows using additional Dispatch API features.